How to create employee loyalty through incentives

 You’re all in for your business.
 You’ve arranged your life around your company, and for you, success is the only option.
 You’ll do whatever it takes for your brand to thrive, but how many of your employees would say the same thing?

-In order for your business to not only succeed but also be sustainable, you have to create a team of employees who are raving fans of your business.
+In order for your business to succeed and be sustainable, you have to create a team of employees that treat the company like their own.
 You do this by creating a culture that encourages collaboration and innovation.

-But if you truly want to create a team who will stick by your side through thick and thin, then it’s time to think about profit sharing.
+But if you truly want to create a team that will stick by your side through thick and thin, then it’s time to think about a profit-sharing plan.